-Serving Our Navajo Family Affected by COVID-19
+Serving Our Navajo Family

 NavajoStrong was created to aid the Navajo community during the COVID-19 pandemic and economic crisis.
 We strive to honor our ancestors and empower the Diné by working hard to help citizens who are affected by disease, poverty, and other health disparities on the Navajo Reservation.
 We continue our support by focusing on self-sufficient projects that promote health, culture, and empowerment in long-term and meaningful ways.